Swamp Foxes rally from 15 down, beat Falcons 73-69

 It took a few minutes, but the Swamp Foxes proved their coach right — rallying from a 15-point deficit to edge Darlington 73-69 in the opening game of the 34th Annual Pepsi Carolina Classic at the Florence Center.

-Marion will now face the Lee Central/Wilson winner Friday in the 7:30 p.m. contest.
+Marion will now face the Lee Central/Wilson winner at 7:30 p.m. today.
 The Falcons will play the loser at 4:30 p.m.

 Sanders and company were able turn the tide right after Darlington built its biggest lead of the game, 46-31, near the start of the third quarter.
 Marion outscored the Falcons 42-23 the rest of the way, including 22-10 in the fourth quarter.